breatheco-de/dataflow-project-template/README.md

 When you run the `pipenv run validate` command, Dataflow will run the transformation function while passing it the specified inputs, then, it perform a deep comparison between the returned dataframe and the expected_output.
 If both contain similar values the validation will succeed.

+## Running your pipeline

+Once the pipeline transformations have been validated its time to test run your pipeline as a whole, while working offline dataflow will use the `./sources` folder to simulate the DataSources as CSV files.
+That means that for this example we must have two CSV files: `./sources/form_entries.csv` and `./sources/salutations.csv`.

+When you run the `pipenv run pipeline --name=clean_form_entries` command, dataflow will fetch those two CSV files and pass them as dataframe parameters to the pipeline transformations.

+> Important note: The first dataframe on every transformation should be your cleaning target because it gets passed on from transformation to transformation as a buffer, ideally this first dataframe will become the output of your entire pipeline.

 ## Streaming data into pipelines